psidnell/ofexport2/doc/templates/README.md

 ## Installation ##

 Installation is entirely manual and done from the command line.
-Essentially yo will be downloading/unpacking the zip and adding it's bin directory to your path.
+Essentially you will be downloading/unpacking the zip and adding it's bin directory to your path.

 ### 1. You should have Java 8 already installed.